FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2xcbase
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2xcbase
 4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2xcbase
-##### dot1q-l2xcbase
-1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-l2xcbase
-2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-l2xcbase
-4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND dot1q-l2xcbase
 ##### eth-l2patch
 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2patch
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND eth-l2patch